-The Fall 2025 CAIDP Team is comprised of
+The Spring 2026 CAIDP Team is comprised of

 Information about the members of our extraordinary team is available below.